-Types of Criminal Charges in Ogden
+Types of Criminal Charges in Ogden, UT

 In Ogden and the rest of Utah, criminal charges can be classified in one of three ways.
 Crimes will be charged as minor infractions, misdemeanors, or felonies.
 Misdemeanors and felonies can be subdivided further into degrees of severity.
-The more serious your crime was, the more severe the charge will be.
+The more serious your crime was, the more severe the charges will be.

 Infractions